 Students and staff have access to and the opportunity to use various technology devices for learning and instruction, including desktop computers, laptop computers, Chromebooks, and iPads.
 Learning and instruction that takes place with the help of technology comes in the form of websites, installed software, and apps.

-Please reference our Vision 2020 plan and 1:1 program website at http://bit.ly/CSD17tech Internet safety education is incorporated into our curriculum in grades three through eight (School policy 6:60).
+Internet safety education is incorporated into our curriculum in grades three through eight (School policy 6:60).
 Students may learn about: (depending on the grade level)